 In general, the Church symbol is not used on materials produced by local units or in any personal, commercial, or promotional way.
 Using the Church symbol without approval from the VIO may lead to misrepresentation of the Church and may cause legal problems.

-For additional information about proper use of the Church symbol and name, please refer to General Handbook, 38.8.8.
+For additional information about proper use of the Church symbol and name, please refer to General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2021), 38.8.8, ChurchofJesusChrist.org.

 Copyright Usage